-Answer: Section 195.087, Florida Statute, requires that the Property Appraiser submit a budget for the operation of their office to the FDOR by June 1st (2 pgs.
+Answer: Section 195.087, Florida Statute, requires that every Property Appraiser submit a budget for the operation of their office to the FDOR by June 1st (2 pg.
 Exhibit 2-4.1).
-A line-item based format must conform to the requirements and specifications in the Property Appraiser's Instruction Workbook which is provided annually by the FDOR.
-A copy of the PAO annual budget request is also provided to the Board of County Commissioners.
+A line-item based format is required and must conform to the requirements and specifications in the Property Appraiser's Instruction Workbook which is provided annually by the FDOR.
+A copy of the annual budget request is also provided to the Board of County Commissioners.
 The budget period extends from October 1st through September 30th.